WindzCUHK/athenz/docker/docs/zts-setup.md

 ### 7. set up for ZMS connection

 1. Create ZTS client certificate
-    - Create your CSR and private key for the ZTS client certificate (TODO: provide template .cnf file)
+    - Create your CSR and private key for the ZTS client certificate
     - Ask your **Service CA** to sign the CSR and get the ZTS client certificate
     ```bash
     # copy your file in the following paths